Raphael2308/Global-Chat-Python/README.md

 `discord.py pytz colorama`

 If you have a different server, you need to enter `pip install <library>` for each library in the console.

+## 3. Final setup

+### 3.1 Database setup

+The last thing that needs to be set up now is the database.
+Navigate to `./src/setup.py` and edit the `admin_user` variable.
+This user will have admin privileges and can change the roles and permission level of other users on Discord using /set-role.
+Execute the file.
+After that, it will no longer be needed.
+However, you can keep it in case you lose access to the BOT and need to set a new admin user.

+### 3.2 BOT startup

+Now you can start the BOT.
+Make sure you have completed all the preceding steps.
+If you're using Pterodactyl, go to your `Server > Startup > Bot Py File` and add `./src/bot.py` there.
+The BOT should now start without any errors.
+If there are any issues, feel free to join our [Discord](https://discord.gg/FVQxgBysA7) server and request assistance there.